NihadZeidan/reading-notes/Reading201/Read01.md

 2. Individual tasks
 3. sequance of steps (codes)

+each step is called statement. each block code is written inside curly brackets { }.

 Objects: are the things around us and it have property.
 Event: to trigger a specific section of the code (change the value of the property of an object)
 Method: retrive or update property value of an object (how to interact with object)